| ICE.NFS

 about this.
 Modern UNIX systems allow you to perform asynchronous writing operations that

 are as fast as reading.
+Performance Worsens When Working with

 Deep Directory Trees